TSV Buchbach: Unbeaten record 1995 – 1998

-Following a 1–5 defeat on 14 June 1995 to FC Grünthal, which meant relegation to the C-Klasse, then the lowest league in Bavaria, for the TSV, the club started its record-breaking run of 75 unbeaten league games.
+Following a 5–1 defeat on 14 June 1995 to FC Grünthal, which meant relegation to the C-Klasse, then the lowest league in Bavaria, the club started a record-breaking run of 75 unbeaten league games.
 In the 1995–96 season, it played 26 games in the C-Klasse Inn/Salzach – Group 4, coming first with 20 wins and six draws and earning promotion back to the B-Klasse.

 The following season, the club again earned a league championship, now in the B-Klasse Inn/Salzach Group 3.
 In 26 games it achieved 18 wins and 8 draws.
-In 1997–98, the club came very close to a perfect season once more.
-Having again not lost in the first 23 of 26 season matches, on 24 May 1998 the team lost at home to SV Waldhausen, 1–3, ending its unbeaten run.
+In 1997–98, the club remained undefeated in the first 23 of 26 league matches, before losing 3–1 at home to SV Waldhausen on 24 May 1998.
 Nevertheless, promotion was once more achieved.
-The record held until 2006 when it was taken by BSG Stahl Riesa with in the end 78 league matches without a defeat.
+The record held until 2006 when it was taken by BSG Stahl Riesa with 78 consecutive league matches without a defeat.